When Does Ovulation Occur? Calculate the Best Time to Conceive.

 Basal body temperature (the lowest temperature your body reaches in a 24-hour period) increases by about .5 degrees Fahrenheit after ovulation, and remains elevated until the next period begins.
 If you take your temperature with a sensitive thermometer every morning at the same time, before getting out of bed or moving, you can see the increase in temperature that occurs after ovulation.

 One of the biggest problems with using temperature to track ovulation is that by the time you see your temperature increase, it is already too late to conceive that cycle.
 Your fertile window is the five days before ovulation and the day of ovulation itself (the days with the highest chances of conception are the two days before ovulation).
 Since temperature does not rise until after ovulation,

 Another problem with tracking BBT is that there is some variability in how long it takes for temperature to rise after ovulation.
-In a very large study that compared various cycle tracking methods with ultrasound-determined day of ovulation, it was found that temperature often does not increase until several days after ovulation.
+In a 2003 study that compared various cycle tracking methods with ultrasound-determined day of ovulation, it was found that temperature often does not increase until several days after the mature egg is released.